DarioRoman01/AURA/README.md

 # The Aura programing lenguage

 ## What is this?
-This is a very basic programming lenguage inspired in javascript, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use.
+This is a very basic programming lenguage inspired in javascript, python and golang, the goal is to create a programming lenguage in spanish that helps people that are begining in software development or computer science, probiding a high level programming lenguage in spanish that is very simple to use.
 Also is an expressions based lenguage so is more easy to work with it

 It is an interpreted language fully built using Go standar libreary.

+## Filosophy
+like i said before this lenguage is inspiried mostly on javascript

 ## Syntax example